githart/opencog/docker/README.md

       ├─opencog-distcc
       ├─opencog-embodiment

-Using bind mounts (some containers currently use them) is a hacky solution to passing the opencog source tree to each docker build.
-Run bindmounts.sh before running 'docker build' and bindumount.sh to clean up afterward.
+Using bind mounts (some containers currently use them, as detailed in the comments section of some Dockerfiles) is a hacky solution to passing the opencog source tree to each docker build.